Sipho135/Applied_mathematics/README.md

 gravitationalWave.py mimics what would happen if test particles were placed far enough away from the gravity source that the masses of the gravitational source had no influence.
 Then, if you arrange unit mass test masses on a circle of radius 2, with the gravitational wave flowing in the z-direction, you obtain two types of polarisation: cross polarisation and plus polarisation.

 The code has four functions: one that generates spheres for test particles, one that mimics cross polarisation, one that simulates plus polarisation, and one that serves as the primary method.

+## How the codes work
+For the Matlab code, not special parameters needed, execute Gravitational_effect_animation.m, it will call the other two functions (binarySystemGIF and deformationGIF).

+For the python code, execute the whole code, it will ask the user for an input, the you choose which type of polarization of the gravitational wave you want to observe, that choice is made by either typing + or x as an input.